groundmelon/m100_x3/README.md

 1. Install all the prerequisites in [dji-sdk/Manifold-Cam](https://github.com/dji-sdk/Manifold-Cam)

-2. (Optinal) Disable lightdm for stability:
+2. (Optional) Disable lightdm for stability:

     in `/etc/init/lightdm.conf`, line 12: